-When the rate is close to resetting, you can refinance again, sell, pay it off, etc.
+When the rate is close to resetting, you can refinance again, sell the property, pay it off, etc.

 Yes, there’s risk here, but it’s one option to at least consider.

-Just about every lender offered a rock bottom mortgage rate in early November, so you couldn’t really go wrong.
-But with rates on the move, you have to pay a lot more attention to what’s going on and shop accordingly.
+At the moment, you can’t really go wrong (to some extent).
+But if rates worsen, you better pay a lot more attention to what’s going on and shop accordingly.